nextauthjs/next-auth/www/docs/providers/credentials.md

   If you return `false` or `null` then an error will be displayed advising the user to check their details.

-3. `Promise.Rejected()` with an Error or a URL.
+3. You can throw an Error or a URL (a string).

-  If you reject the promise with an Error, the user will be sent to the error page with the error message as a query parameter.
-If you reject the promise with a URL (a string), the user will be redirected to the URL.
+  If you throw an Error, the user will be sent to the error page with the error message as a query parameter.
+If throw a URL (a string), the user will be redirected to the URL.

 ```js title="pages/api/auth/[...nextauth].js"
 import Providers from `next-auth/providers`